Headshot

 In more academic terms, I am a theorist studying mechanism and market design from both computer science and economic perspectives.
 I've worked on a range of topics, including stable matchings, strategic simplicity, behavioral economics, communication complexity, transaction fee mechanisms, and combinatorial auctions.

 I completed my PhD in the computer science theory group at Princeton, where I was very fortunate to be advised by Matt Weinberg.
 During my PhD I was supported by a Wallace Memorial Fellowship in Engineering from Princeton, and a Siebel Scholar award.
 I completed my undergrad in mathematics and computer science at Purdue University, where Elena Grigorescu got me started on my journey to becoming a theorist.
-My other interests include functional programming, teaching, rock climbing, and slacklining.
+My other interests include teaching, rock climbing, cooking, and slacklining.

 Email: thomas.clay95 (attempted spam prevention) (at) (attempted spam prevention) gmail.com